-The following BHA departments offer direct services to public housing residents, Section 8 voucher holders and applicants.
-These direct service departments underwent training on the LEP Policy in 2017 (Occupancy), 2018 (Resident Empowerment), and 2019 (Leased Housing).BHA housing managers had a training refresher in June 2013, but we will schedule one for early 2020.
-All direct service departments are familiar with the use of the Language Identification Card, the Language Advisory, the Interpreter Request Form, and the Translation Request Form.
+The below listed BHA departments offer direct services to public housing residents, Section 8 voucher holders and applicants.
+These direct service departments underwent training on the LEP Policy in 2017 (Occupancy), 2018 (Resident Empowerment), and 2019 (Leased Housing).
+Due to the pandemic, most of our scheduled trainings had to be postponed.
+We will be providing training to the Operations staff (Management Offices) in December 2020, and for the new Leased Housing and Occupancy staff in early 2021.
+Even though all BHA services are provided remotely, all direct service departments are familiar with the use of the Language Identification Card, the Language Advisory, the Interpreter Request Form, and the Translation Request Form.
 They are also familiar with the process of requesting interpreters and written translations online, as well as the availability of BHA's Multilingual Line for phone interpretation.
 In addition to the description of individual departments, Figure 1.
-FY2019 Interpreter Request by Language, Figure 2.
-FY2019 Interpreter Request by Department, and Figure 4.
-FY2019 BHA Multilingual Line Calls by Department also illustrate the extent to which LEP persons come into contact with these departments.
+FY2020 Interpreter Request by Language, Figure 2.
+FY2020 Interpreter Request by Department, and Figure 4.
+FY2020 BHA Multilingual Line Calls by Department also illustrate the extent to which LEP persons come into contact with these departments.

+- Admissions Department (Formerly known as Occupancy Department)

 - Center for Community Engagement and Civil Rights (CCECR)

-- Communications Department
+- Office of Civil Rights

+- Resident Empowerment Coalition

 - Department of Grievances and Appeals (DGA)

 - Leased Housing Division

 - Legal Department

-- Occupancy Department

-- Operations Department and Development Manager Offices
+- Operations Department and Development Management Offices

 - Planning and Real Estate Department

 - Work Order Call Center

+- Tenant Accounting